Skip to main content

 Steubenville, Indiana

-At the southernmost point in Steuben County lies Steubenville, where the former Fort Wayne & Jackson Railroad—chartered in 1872—crossed the Wabash’s Fourth District at grade.
-Once part of the mighty New York Central System, this line endured the trials of mergers and abandonments in the latter half of the 20th century, passing through the hands of Penn Central and Conrail before its southern end was removed.
-Today, from Steubenville north to Hillsdale, Michigan, the line remains in service under the stewardship of the Indiana Northeastern Railroad.
+At the southern edge of Steuben County lies Steubenville, where the Fort Wayne & Jackson Railroad — chartered in 1872 — once crossed the Wabash’s Fourth District.
+Originally part of the mighty New York Central System, this route survived the turmoil of mergers and abandonments through Penn Central and Conrail before its southern end was removed.
+Today, the stretch from Steubenville north to Hillsdale, Michigan, remains active under the Indiana Northeastern’s stewardship.

 Hillsdale, Michigan

-Hillsdale is where the FW&J intersects the historic “Old Road,” so named as it was the earliest route by rail to reach Chicago from the east.
-Later eclipsed by the Lake Shore & Michigan Southern’s more direct “Air Line,” the Old Road endures under Indiana Northeastern operation as far west as Coldwater.
+Here, the former Fort Wayne & Jackson (FW&J) line meets the New York Central’s legendary “Old Road,” the system’s first rail route to Chicago from the east.
+Though later eclipsed by the Lake Shore & Michigan Southern’s faster “Air Line,” the Old Road persists under Indiana Northeastern operation as far west as Coldwater.

 Pleasant Lake, Indiana

-A quiet hamlet nestled among northern Indiana’s lakes, Pleasant Lake was once a bustling resort community.
-It boasted an ice house that harvested from the lake itself, gravel pits that dispatched countless carloads, and yards for lumber, brick, and livestock.
-The town’s 1882 Lake Shore & Michigan Southern depot still stands in splendid form, listed on the National Register of Historic Places.
-Across the tracks, visitors may observe the stout foundations of a former water tank—once essential to the age of steam.
-The line also spans the charming Pigeon Creek, linking to Long Lake and eventually to Mongo, Indiana.
+Nestled among the northern Indiana lakes, Pleasant Lake was once a resort destination and shipping hub.
+Ice harvested from the lake, gravel from nearby pits, and carloads of lumber, brick, and livestock once filled its sidings.
+The town’s 1882 Lake Shore & Michigan Southern depot still stands proudly, listed on the National Register of Historic Places.
+Across the tracks, the stone footings of a vanished water tank recall the age of steam.
+The line here crosses Pigeon Creek and threads north toward Long Lake and Mongo.

 Angola, Indiana